 Stop the entire network

-Note: Scaling to zero pauses the network without deleting it.
-To remove the network entirely (cluster, volumes, and configuration), use solo one-shot single destroy - see the Cleanup guide.
+Note: To remove the network entirely (cluster, volumes, and configuration), use solo one-shot single destroy — see the Cleanup guide.

 Verify Network is Working